21 Animals Unique to Florida

 1. Florida Panther

-The Florida Panther is one of the most iconic—and endangered—animals in the state.
-A subspecies of cougar, the Florida Panther roams the southern part of the state, primarily in swamps and forests.
+The Florida panther is one of the most iconic — and endangered — animals in the state.
+A subspecies of cougar, the Florida panther lives mostly in South Florida, where it moves through swamps, forests, prairies, and remote wildlife corridors.

 2. Florida Manatee